-Finally, throughout the past decade, Greece had added stability by helping the U.S. to bring economic development to this volatile region.
+Finally, Greece adds stability to a volatile region by helping the U.S. bring economic development to it.
 Greece invested more \$22 billion in the countries of the region, which created more than 200,000 new jobs and contributed more than \$750 million in development aid.